ihart-mhc/ihart-mhc.github.io/applications/development/python/index.md

 `CVEventData` also refers to \"regions of interest\" or \"areas of interest,\" which you can read more about [here](/software).
 All blobs occur within the bounds of a single region of interest.
-If you\'re only interested in blobs that occurred within a specific region of interest, you can choose to get only those blobs from the `CVEventData` object:
+If you\'re only interested in blobs that occurred within a specific region of interest, you can choose to get only those blobs from the `CVEventData` object by passing in the index of the region:

 - `getBlobsInRegion(regionOfInterest)`
 - `getFacesInRegion(regionOfInterest)`
 - `getShellsInRegion(regionOfInterest)`

+All of these methods return lists of Blobs.
+The documentation for the `Blob` class is available [here](/applications/development/python/doc/blob.html).